How Central Banks Influence Global Currency Markets

 The Strategic Role of Central Banks in the Forex Market

-This article provides an in-depth look at major global central banks and explains how their policies influence currency valuations and market behavior across the international forex landscape.
+This article provides an in-depth look at major global central banks and explains how their policies influence currency valuations and market behavior across the international forex market.

 What Is a Central Bank?